-Uniform Values

-Variable Description Value Description Value Description

-TOTCHG_X Total charges, as received from data source +/- 100 million Total charge (with 2 decimal places)
+Uniform Values Data element Description Value Value Description TOTCHG_X Total charges, as received +/- 100 million Total charge (with 2 decimal places) from data source from data - Missing 300100 .A Invalid (nonnumeric or out of range)

-Missing

-.A Invalid (nonumeric or out of range)

 Beginning in 1996, Arizona included charges for professional fees and patient convenience items in its total charges.
 Any charges for professional fees and convenience items were subtracted from the reported total charges during HCUP processing to make Arizona total charges (TOTCHG and TOTCHG_X) comparable to data from other states.